COVID-19 Testing Strategy for Ontario

 Rapid Antigen Tests

 The antigen test looks for proteins from the COVID-19 virus.
 Results are available in about 15 to 20 minutes, at the same site the sample is taken.
-This test may be useful for repeated screening of asymptomatic people in high-risk settings, such as staff, residents or visitors in long-term care homes.
+This test may be useful for repeated screening of asymptomatic people in high-risk settings, such as staff, volunteers, residents or visitors in long-term care homes.
 Antigen tests are not as accurate at PCR tests, however.
 Consequently, people who receive a positive result with an antigen test, but who are considered low risk (e.g., no symptoms, no exposure to a confirmed case), may require a confirmation PCR test.

 Targeted testing with rapid PCR or antigen tests may improve accessibility to testing and help alleviate the burden on labs.
 However, rapid testing does not replace the gold standard of lab-based PCR testing; these are complementary tools.